Gum Disease FAQs Plano, TX

 Do I have the option of dental sedation during periodontal surgery?

 Yes.
 You can choose to receive one of two types of sedation dentistry: oral sedation or I.V. conscious sedation.
 They are both safe for patients in a controlled environment.
-Oral sedation keeps you awake, but in a state of euphoria.
+Oral sedation keeps you awake but in a state of euphoria.
 I.V. sedation puts you in a deep sleep.

 How soon can I schedule my surgery after the treatment consultation?

-What is dental insurance and how does it work?
+What is dental insurance, and how does it work?

-The term dental insurance is confusing as it is actually a benefit based on the terms of a contract negotiated between an employer and a dental insurance company.
+The term dental insurance is confusing as it is a benefit based on the terms of a contract negotiated between an employer and a dental insurance company.
 We strive to help you achieve excellent oral health and maintain those results for a lifetime.
 The dental insurance company is not always focused on the same goal.
+We work with most dental insurance providers and will do everything possible to help maximize your dental benefits.

 What kind of treatment do you offer for gum disease?